surajeetsen/100-days-of-code/100-days-of-algorithms/log.md

 # 100 Days Of Algorithms - Log

+## Day 14: January 27, 2018
+First index of an element in a sorted array with duplicates

 ## Day 13: January 26, 2018
 Last index of an element in a sorted array with duplicates